Jack H. Jacobs

 Jack Howard Jacobs (born August 2, 1945) is a retired colonel in the United States Army and a Medal of Honor recipient for his actions during the Vietnam War.
-He serves as a military analyst for NBC News and MSNBC and previously worked as an investment manager.
+He serves as a military analyst for NBC News and MS NOW and previously worked as an investment manager.

 Early life

 Born on August 2, 1945, in Brooklyn, New York, Jacobs lived in Queens near LaGuardia Airport.
 He was born into a Jewish family, with origins in Greece, Poland, and Romania.
 As a child, he moved with his family to Woodbridge Township, New Jersey, in the mid-1950s and in 1962 graduated from Woodbridge High School.

 Jacobs then attended Rutgers University, where he earned both Bachelor of Arts and Master of Arts degrees.
 A member of the school's Army Reserve Officer Training Corps program, he entered military service as a second lieutenant in 1966.